Recent Blog Articles

 So, it’s no surprise that people with osteoarthritis will try just about anything that seems reasonably safe if it might provide relief.
 My patients often ask about diet, including anti-inflammatory foods, antioxidants, low-gluten diets, and many others.
 There’s little evidence that most of these dietary approaches work.
 When there is evidence, it usually demonstrates no consistent or clear benefit.

-A new study of curcumin for osteoarthritis of the knee
+Curcumin for osteoarthritis of the knee

+A study published in BMC suggests that curcumin, a naturally occurring substance found in a common spice, might help ease osteoarthritis pain.
 In the study, researchers enrolled 139 people with symptoms of knee osteoarthritis.
 Their symptoms were at least moderately severe and required treatment with a nonsteroidal anti-inflammatory drug (NSAID).
 For one month, they were given the NSAID diclofenac (50 mg, twice daily) or curcumin (500 mg, three times daily).

 Here’s what this study found: